segmentio/segment-docs/src/connections/rate-limits.md

 ## Inbound data ingestion API rate limit

 If any sources send more than 20,000 events per second in a workspace without prior arrangement, Segment reserves the right to queue any additional events and process those at a rate that doesn't exceed this limit.
+To request a higher limit, contact [Segment](mailto:friends@segment.com).

 > warning "Engage rate limit"
 > Engage has a limit of 1,000 events per second for inbound data.
 Visit the [Engage Default Limits documentation](/docs/engage/product-limits/) to learn more.